 You’ll build more muscle

-Functional training incorporates a variety of different pieces of kit as well as bodyweight, stumulating different muscle fibres and promoting further muscle growth.
+Functional training incorporates a variety of different pieces of kit as well as body weight, stimulating different muscle fibres and promoting further muscle growth.
 Lean muscle burns more calories at rest than fat, as well as pulling against the bone to increase bone density.

 Functional Training Round - Up